 Like the hotel itself, the characters maintain a touch of the gleam of their earlier selves, the glamour of innocence.
 The overarching allegory that links the status of the hotel with the lives of the characters is the key strength of the play.
 It’s not what it once was or seemed to be but its chandeliers, with their multi-facets, still burn bright.
 And at the end, there seems to be a reprieve from the wrecking ball.
 The play leaves us with hope ahead for more enjoyment, or just for the more that’s life for most, if not all, of the characters.

-HOT L BALTIMORE plays at T. Schreiber Studio on West 26th Steet in Manhattan through November 21, 2015.
-For more information and tickets, click on live link of title.
+Hot L Baltimore plays at T. Schreiber Studio on West 26th Steet in Manhattan through November 21, 2015.

 Hot E l Baltimore is Baltimore Street revisited.
 There are lots of things going on – sometimes too many – and there are many issues left unresolved – but oh well this is Baltimore Street.
 An interesting play and probably not as important now as more than four decades ago when it opened in the garage at Sheridan square – but still worth seeing.